A Distinctive Approach

 Prospective students will notice that music constitutes an integral element to the acting program, and with good reason.
 We believe that music is the primordial ground from which all performance originates; the organization of sound and rhythm provide the essential structure of the movement of the human body in space.
 Students therefore study to create and perform both sung and instrumental music as an integral and irreplaceable part of the theatrical action: the soundscape.

 Devising (generating material as an individual or as an ensemble) is an essential component of the MFA in Physical Theatre.
 Students are expected to engage in devising both within the class structure and outside of the official class time.
 Presentations enable students to address issues of dramaturgy, applied skills, ensemble building and time management.
-They test students’ resourcefulness in creatively responding to prompts, and engage them in a process that implies collaboration and strategies for decision-making. for physical theatre is an inclusive activity, synthesizing both practice and reflection, analysis and in-the-moment performance.
-Students, faculty and invited guests reflect together and scrutinize students’ work on a regular basis.
+They test students’ resourcefulness in creatively responding to prompts, and engage them in a process that implies collaboration and strategies for decision-making.

 While the work takes place primarily within an Italian context during the training, the program will take students to Berlin, Torino and the Czech Republic, exposing them to a variety of training and aesthetic traditions.
 The aim here is to stimulate cross-fertilization and mutation between stylized forms of theatre, circus, mask and music.
 Within these diverse currents of performance students gradually assert their own autonomy and independence of vision.
 Exchanges with faculty and other professionals across Europe encourage networking and offer opportunities for further career and professional development.
 It is the ultimate goal of the program to launch students into the world as confident, creative and autonomous artists with a strongly developed aesthetic sensibility that unites the wonder of performance with a genuine search for human meaning.